Azure/azure-event-hubs/samples/kafka/akka/README.md

-# Using Akka Streams with Event Hubs for Kafka Ecosystem
+# Using Akka Streams with Event Hubs for Apache Kafka Ecosystem

 One of the key benefits of using Apache Kafka is the ecosystem of frameworks it can connect to.
-Kafka enabled Event Hubs allow users to combine the flexibility of the Kafka ecosystem with the scalability, consistency, and support of the Azure ecosystem without having to manage on prem clusters or resources - it's the best of both worlds!
+Kafka-enabled Event Hubs allow users to combine the flexibility of the Kafka ecosystem with the scalability, consistency, and support of the Azure ecosystem without having to manage on prem clusters or resources - it's the best of both worlds!

-This tutorial shows you how to stream into Kafka enabled Event Hubs using Akka Streams without changing your protocol clients or running your own clusters.
+This tutorial shows you how to stream into Kafka-enabled Event Hubs using Akka Streams without changing your protocol clients or running your own clusters.
 Azure Event Hubs for Kafka Ecosystem supports [Apache Kafka version 1.0.](https://kafka.apache.org/10/documentation.html)

 ## Prerequisites